apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

  5. Enqueues the matching URLs to the end of the crawling queue.
  6. Closes the page and selects a new URL to visit, either from the **Start URL**s if there are any left, or from the beginning of the crawling queue.

-> When you're not using the request queue, the scraper just repeats steps 1 and 2.
+> When you're not using the request queue, the scraper repeats steps 1 and 2.
 You would not use the request queue when you already know all the URLs you want to visit.
 For example, when you have a pre-existing list of a thousand URLs that you uploaded as a text file.
-Or when scraping just a single URL.
+Or when scraping a single URL.

 ## [](#scraping-practice) Scraping practice

 We've covered all the concepts that we need to understand to successfully scrape the data in our goal, so let's get to it and start with something really simple.
 We will only output data that are already available to us in the page's URL.
 Remember from [our goal](#the-goal) that we also want to include the **URL** and a **Unique identifier** in our results.
-To get those, we just need the `request.url` because it is the URL and includes the Unique identifier.
+To get those, we need the `request.url` because it is the URL and includes the Unique identifier.

 ```js